 Los Angeles Veterinary Center

 The Los Angeles Veterinary Center has two locations within the city.
 They can be found in both Boyle Heights and Jefferson Park.
-Both clinics are staffed by highly experienced vets and animal experts, ensuring that no matter where you take your pet, they’ll be experiencing top-notch vet services.
+Both clinics are staffed by highly experienced vets and animal experts, ensuring that no matter where you take your pet, they’ll receive top-notch vet care.
 In recent years, clinics have started to offer remote diagnosis for animals (over video chat), speeding up diagnosis, making it more convenient, and, in many cases, helping pet owners save money.
 The vet can work with pet owners who may be dealing with financial hardship.
 They also support local aspiring students by hiring assistants who attend California vet assistant schools and programs.

 Overland Veterinary Clinic